 - See also:

 Students should have health insurance:

-Insurance helps to pay costs not covered by the health service fee.
 If you do not have health insurance, consider purchasing the Domestic Student Health Insurance Plan.